thibaudrobin/thibaudrobin-website/content/articles/docker-kali.md

 wpscan
 ```

 If you check Kali metapackages (https://tools.kali.org/kali-metapackages), you will always see packages with too much tools or not enough.
 The kali-light metapackage is a real joke (there is 0 offensive tools wtf).
-Let's build a REAL `kali-light` image without burp, firefox and all others useless tools in docker.
+Let's build a REAL `kali-light` image without burp, firefox and all other useless tools in docker.

 `Dockerfile` file